WrestleMania 38

-WrestleMania 38 was a 2022 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 38th annual WrestleMania and took place as a two-night event on Saturday, April 2, and Sunday, April 3, 2022, at the AT&T Stadium in the Dallas–Fort Worth metroplex city of Arlington, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+WrestleMania 38 was a 2022 two-part professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 38th annual WrestleMania and took place as a two-night event on Saturday, April 2, and Sunday, April 3, 2022, at the AT&T Stadium in the Dallas–Fort Worth metroplex city of Arlington, Texas.
+This was the last WrestleMania in which Vince McMahon, who created the event, had creative control over WWE before his resignation as the company's chairman and chief executive officer later that year, although he returned the following year in an executive role.

-The event was the fourth WrestleMania to be held in the U.S. state of Texas, after WrestleMania X-Seven in 2001, WrestleMania 25 in 2009, and WrestleMania 32 in 2016, and the second in AT&T Stadium after the latter.
+The event was the fourth WrestleMania to be held in the U.S. state of Texas, after WrestleMania X-Seven in 2001, WrestleMania 25 in 2009, and WrestleMania 32 in 2016, and the second at AT&T Stadium after the latter.
 It was the third WrestleMania to feature Brock Lesnar vs. Roman Reigns in the main event (after WrestleMania 31 in 2015 and WrestleMania 34 in 2018).
-WWE billed the match as "The Biggest WrestleMania Match of All-Time", which was a Winner Takes All match for the promotion's two world championships, Raw's WWE Championship and SmackDown's Universal Championship, which were held by Lesnar and Reigns, respectively, going into the event.
+WWE billed the match as "The Biggest WrestleMania Match of All-Time", which was a Winner Takes All match for the promotion's two world championships at the time, Raw's WWE Championship and SmackDown's Universal Championship, which were held by Lesnar and Reigns, respectively, going into the event.
+This was also the first WrestleMania to livestream on Disney+ Hotstar in Indonesia, after the shutdown of its version of the WWE Network in late January, and it was the first WrestleMania to be branded as a "premium live event", a term the company introduced at the start of the year to refer to its events airing on traditional pay-per-view (PPV) and via WWE's livestreaming platforms.